The first installment of our new video series, Fan Chats, is now up on our…

 Note: This post is from 2014, when Stoke City were stable in the Premier League and Leicester City were new there, and hasn’t been updated much.
-Stoke are now in the Championship, though.
+Both Stoke and Leicester are now in the Championship, though.

 The thing about watching soccer games in England is that every game, and every city, brings surprises.

 Take my trip to Stoke to see them play Leicester City.
-Most English people I told about this looked at me with real confusion, as if choosing to go to Stoke made as much sense as checking oneself into prison.
+Most English people I mentioned this to looked at me with real confusion, as if choosing to go to Stoke made as much sense as checking oneself into prison.
 I half expected a gloomy day in an awful city with a terrible stadium and boring game.

 But nobody told me about the Indian wedding, or the Wedgwood Museum, or the Finland fan club, or the rowdy Leicester fans, or the hot lady cop, or the simply amazing experience it is to watch Peter Crouch walk onto the pitch.

 So, follow along as we attend the September 2014 Premier League game at the Britannia, where newly-promoted Leicester got their first Premier League win at the expense of a frustrated bunch of Potters.